Legal / Ethical

 Emergence of Nonmaleficence

-The concept of nursing ethics started in the nineteenth century.
-These ethics refer to character traits that a nurse should be able to demonstrate as a medical professional.
-These ethics help ensure that nurses are providing appropriate care to the patients they care for.
+The concept of nursing ethics started in the 19th century and refer to character traits a nurse should be able to demonstrate as a medical professional.
+Ethics help ensure that nurses are providing appropriate care to patients.

 Nonmaleficence is one of the seven nursing ethics.
 The seven ethical principles of nursing are as follows:

-2. Justice: every nurse has a responsibility to make care decisions that are based only on the facts, not on other factors such as the patient’s age, ethnicity, religion, socioeconomic status, or sexual orientation.
+2. Justice: every nurse has a responsibility to make care decisions based only on facts, not factors such as the patient’s age, ethnicity, religion, socioeconomic status, or sexual orientation.
 To uphold this principle, nurses should act as fairly and objectively as possible to help patients feel more valued.
 Fairly treating each patient regardless of their circumstances is essential for helping patients accept and participate in their health care.

 3. Nonmaleficence: this means to do no harm.
 Nurses have a critical responsibility to prevent further harm from coming to all of their patients.
 Each nurse must take action to prevent harm.
 This is essential to provide safe, effective patient care that is delivered to the best of a nurse’s ability.

-4. Autonomy: nurses should be able to perform their duties using their knowledge and professional judgment appropriate for each patient.
+4. Autonomy: nurses should be able to perform their duties using their knowledge and professional judgment.
 Nurses must act within their scope of practice yet continue to provide high-quality nursing care.
 Autonomy is an essential part of nursing practice and helps nurses to make appropriate decisions based on critical thinking.
 This principle goes hand in hand with accountability.

 5. Beneficence: actions that are performed with the intention of benefiting other people.
-An example of this is a nurse caring for a patient and putting the patient’s needs above their own in the best interests of the patient.
+An example of this is a nurse caring for a patient and putting the patient’s needs above their own.

 6. Fidelity: this means keeping your word to your patients.
 Nurses should be honest and loyal to each patient.
-Without fidelity, more trusting relationships cannot be formed, which leads to less positive patient outcomes and distrust.
+Without fidelity, more trusting relationships cannot be formed, which leads to distrust and less positive patient outcomes.

 Nonmaleficence in Nursing